 Taping your supraspinatus can help to provide the damaged tissues with extra support and protection while you heal.
 It's also an effective way to prevent re-injury.
-You can wear the tape any time, but it's particularly important during times of physical activity.
+You can wear the tape any time, but it's particularly important during physical activity.

 Tape works to limit the movement of your injured tissue.
 By keeping the tissue in place, this reduces the risk of further injury during movement.
 Athletic tape (which is also known as sports tape or kinesiology tape) is growing in popularity amongst professional and amateur athletes, as well as doctorts, coaches and physiotherapists.

 We recommend that you do some research online to find the tape application that works best for your supraspinatus injury.
 There are many resources out there with instructions and videos to help you with the applications.
 Something to keep in mind: make sure you are taping over the area that is painful, as this indicates which area of your shoulder has been injured.

 Here is an example of a supraspinatus taping application:

 1. Take one full length piece of tape (about 10 inches) and tear the backing off one end.

 2. Anchor the tape just below the bone that protrudes from the side of your shoulder, using no stretch.

 3. Pull the tape towards the back of your shoulder using 25% stretch, going just below where the top of the shoulder blade protrudes.

 4. Lay the end of the tape down with no stretch.

 5. Take another full length piece of tape and cut it in half, rounding the corners, so you have two pieces that are each about 5 inches long.